Georgios Manthatis

-Georgios Manthatis (Γεώργιος Μανθάτης; born 11 May 1997) is a Greek professional footballer who plays as a winger for Veikkausliiga club KTP, on loan from Kallithea.
+Georgios Manthatis (Γεώργιος Μανθάτης; born 11 May 1997) is a Greek professional footballer who plays as a winger for Super League club Levadiakos.

 Club career

 Olympiacos

+Manthatis began his career at Olympiacos and broke into the first team in the 2016/17 season as the Reds won the Super League 1 championship and reached the Round of 16 of the UEFA Europa League, making 18 domestic appearances and nine European appearances.

 On 15 December 2016, Manthatis scored the only goal in a Greek Cup preliminary round match against Sparti.
 It was the first goal with the club in all competitions.

 On 18 December 2016, he made his debut in the Super League as a substitute, in a 3–1 home win against Panetolikos.
-On 21 January 2017, he scored, as a substitute, his first Super League goal in a 2–0 home win game against Xanthi sealing his club's victory.
+On 21 January 2017, he scored, as a substitute, his first Super League goal in a 2–0 home win game against Xanthi.

-Loans

-On 31 August 2017, he was loaned to PAS Giannina for two years.

-On 22 August 2018, he was loaned to another Super League club Panionios for one year.

-On 25 July 2019, he was loaned to Cypriot First Division club Anorthosis for one year.
+He would go out on a series of loans to PAS Giannina, Panionios, Anorthosis, before eventually leaving Olympiacos in 2020.

 Panetolikos

-On 23 December 2020, following his release from Olympiacos, he joined Panetolikos, until the summer of 2022.
+On 23 December 2020, Manthatis joined Panetolikos.
 In his debut, he scored helping to a 2–1 home win against OFI.

-Kallithea
+Athens Kallithea

-On 7 January 2022, following his release from Panetolikos, he joined Kallithea, until the summer of 2022.
-In his debut, he scored helping to a 1–0 home win against Panathinaikos B.
+Manthatis joined AKFC in January 2022.
+Playing primarily as a right-back, he quickly established himself as a key figure in the team that finished in second place in the 2021–22 season.

+Loan to KTP

+In January 2023, AKFC loaned Manthatis to Finnish club Kotkan Työväen Palloilijat (KTP) in top-tier Veikkausliiga.
+Manthatis would make 17 total league and cup appearances for KTP with one goal and one assist, before being recalled by AKFC in July 2023.